 Medicaid Fax Referral Form

 Smoking Cessation for Pregnancy & Beyond — This virtual clinic is a free, interactive Web-based program designed for health care professionals to hone their skills in assisting pregnant women to quit smoking.
 Up to four hours of continuing education credits can be earned by completing the practicum.
 The program includes case simulations and mini-lectures from leading experts on motivational interviewing and pharmacotherapy use during pregnancy and beyond.
-The training is available through August 2014.

 Tobacco Use and Dependence: An Updated Review of Treatments